osequi/react-best-practices/functional-and-reactive-programming.md

 Pure functions and components alone cannot build a complex system.
 Impurity -- non-pure with *side effects* -- is the rescue.

 Side effects need special attention to keep components resilient, to keep data and interactions flowing seamlessly through the component hierarchy during page rendering[^2].

+## Coupling (Reactive programming)

+Coupling means communication between the components of a system.

+To make a system scale communication has to be in the same effective as composition.

+Reactive programming achieves this through:

+1. Isolation:
+	1. Exclusivity - Components are aware of, and care about their own problems.
+	2. No interference - Components does not interfere with each other’s inner workings.
+2. Asynchronous, event-based communication where components:
+	1. Subscribe to events.
+	2. React when an event happens.
+	3. Return an observable — which emits events other components can subscribe to.